warmana/cloudant-docs-fork/source/includes/api/_authorization.md

 }
 ```

-You can use CouchDB security features, such as the `_users` database, security objects, and validation functions.
-However, before you enable them, you must turn off Cloudant security and `PUT` a JSON document to the `_security` endpoint of the database.
+You can use CouchDB security features, such as the `_users` database, security objects, and validation functions with Cloudant.
+However, first, you must turn off Cloudant security for the roles you want to manage with the `_users` database.
+To do this, `PUT` a JSON document to the `_security` endpoint of the database.
 For example, `https://<username>.cloudant.com/<database>/_security`.

 <div></div>